Nastel/tnt4j-streams-zorka/samples/ZorkaConnector/readme.md

 Zorka preparing Traces, and transporting these traces by means of binding socket to TNT4J-Streams Zorka connector.
 TNT4J-Streams is parsing these traces the way you have defined your tnt-data-source.xml configuration file.
-Once parsed TNT4J streams activity events are generated and send over the network to JKool Cloud account store.
+Once parsed TNT4J streams activity events are generated and send over the network to [JKoolCloud](https://www.jkoolcloud.com) account store.
 You define your Token in `tnt4j.properties` file.

 Zorka Setup